Building your own website can feel like an uphill struggle. The idea of starting from scratch with no coding knowledge is frankly…kind of terrifying.

 Log into your site, go to Domains, uncheck ‘Lock domain’ and get your transfer authentication code emailed to you.
 Head over to Google Domains, click ‘transfer’, enter your domain and the code, and follow the steps as you’re asked.

 Need some design help but short on time and funds?
 Our Aerin Showit website template is perfect for creatives and service-based businesses looking to make a simple switch from Squarespace to Showit.

-Check out Aerin as well as our other unique Showit website templates here.
+Check out Aerin as well as our other unique Showit website templates for coaches and creatives here.